team7katas/sysopsquad/README.md

 What business drivers can we learn from the situation:

- * Poorly performing ticket tracking system*.
+ * Poorly performing ticket tracking system.
  * The whole business line can be abandoned.
  * Many people are at risk of losing their jobs.